 3.7 EMPLOYMENT MEDIATION SERVICES

+This section should specify whom are we offering this service and with what methodology

 Basic responsibility of employment counsellors is looking for suitable job vacancies, matching vacancies with suitable jobseekers.
 Employment counsellor is taking into consideration suitability of employment according to the Suitable employment offer chapter of this guideline.